sonictk/maya_python_c_extension/docs/writing_the_python_standalone_module.md

 installation.
 You should also make sure that the ``include`` folder from your Maya devkit is placed in there as well, or else edit the ``MayaIncludeDir``variable to point to it as needed.

+!!! tip "So what's wrong with ``distutils``?"
+    Other than the fact that's it's yet another unnecessary abstraction and would require me to run a seperate ``python setup.py build`` step outside of the normal build script, it also attempts to call the wrong Visual Studio compiler by default, since it's concerned with what the official Python distribution was built against.
+Unfortunately, we're working with a custom build of Python in the case of Maya's Python interpreter, which basically makes the entire ``distutils`` build system an annoying nuinsance to work around.
+Besides, we have more control over what the compiler/linker are actually doing this way, without worrying about overriding any flags being set by default or other such distractions.

 ## Running it in ``mayapy`` ##